SMUENGR1357/arduino-library/README.md

 the library, as well as [this source file](https://github.com/SMUKNW2300/arduino-library/blob/master/src/eepromhelper/eepromhelper.h) if you want to see exactly what these functions do behind the scenes.
 This can help guide your implementation.
 It is also recommended that you refer to [Arduino's EEPROM Reference page](https://www.arduino.cc/en/Reference/EEPROM).

+## In-depth Function Documentation

+- Conductivity function documentation can be found by following [this link](https://smuknw2300.github.io/arduino-library/conductivity_8h.html)
+- EEPROM helper documentation can be found by following [this link](https://smuknw2300.github.io/arduino-library/eepromhelper_8h.html)
+- For semesters prior to Fall 2020: You can find the full KNWRobot class documentation, including function documentation and examples,by following [this link](https://smuknw2300.github.io/arduino-library/).

 ## Using the library (Prior to Fall 2020)
 Open the Arduino IDE again.
 At the top of the file, add the following line: